JMANN240/auto_presenter/README.md

 It is recommended to use Nginx as a reverse proxy to serve the web interface, systemd to autostart the python script, and hostapd/dnsmasq to serve an access point/route connections ([more here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md))

+#### *Note: make sure to substitute any eth0 with wlan1 if you plan on using a second wireless interface rather than ethernet*

 The Nginx configuration file should be located in /etc/nginx/sites-enabled and should contain something similar to

 ```nginx